Spacial/awesome-csirt/README.md

 - [strelka](https://github.com/target/strelka): Scanning files at scale with Python and ZeroMQ
 - [Threat-Hunting](https://github.com/sapphirex00/Threat-Hunting): Personal compilation of APT malware from whitepaper releases, documents and own research
 - [ThreatHunter-Playbook](https://github.com/Cyb3rWard0g/ThreatHunter-Playbook): A Threat hunter's playbook to aid the development of techniques and hypothesis for hunting campaigns.
+- [HELK](https://www.kitploit.com/2019/08/helk-hunting-elk.html) - [The Hunting ELK](https://github.com/Cyb3rWard0g/HELK): The Hunting ELK or simply the HELK is one of the first open source hunt platforms with advanced analytics capabilities such as SQL declarative language, graphing, structured streaming, and even machine learning via Jupyter notebooks and Apache Spark over an ELK stack.

 ### SIEM